MandyAlford/vrad-frontend/README.md

 2. Adding icons and styling information display on listing cards
 3. Adding an interactive map feature to view listings in an area
 4. Using localStorage to save favorites for a user
+5. Adding a notification for a listing being added or removed from favorites and button styling to match